 The ability to put oneself in other people’s shoes is a central prerequisite, for example, for self-regulation and the ability to resolve conflicts and critical thinking.
 Therefore, it can be assumed that deficits in Theory of Mind can limit social participation.

 For these reasons, it is of enormous importance to integrate prevention and intervention measures for these social-cognitive skills in early intervention, at kindergarten and school.

-Fortunately, research has shown that properly designed intervention programs may result in dramatic improvements in Theory of Mind among deaf and hard of hearing children.
+Fortunately, research has shown that properly designed intervention programs may result in improvements in Theory of Mind among deaf and hard of hearing children.